connorskees/connorskees.github.io/content/blog/miniz-optimization.md

     1.54 ± 0.02 times faster than './original'
 ```

-_What_.
-A 50% improvement?
-On decoding an entire PNG?
+_A 50% improvement_.
+This benchmark is testing how long it takes to decode _an entire PNG_, so this would be a pretty meaningful optimization.
 Let's double check this is real and that we didn't break anything by running `miniz_oxide`'s test suite.

 ```sh
 cd ../miniz_oxide